Attendance Policy & Routine

 |Unacceptable attendance||Year to date attendance of below 91.9%||90% attendance is equivalent to 20 days missed over a year|

 All students are part of one of our Houses - Faraday, Tull or Woolf.
-Within each house, students are allocated to tutor groups of around 20, giving an immediate point of contact for all pastoral issues.
-Each tutor is supported by a Head of House, whose responsibility it is to have oversight of the academic and pastoral development of students in the House.
+Within each house, students are allocated to tutor groups of around 23, giving an immediate point of contact for all pastoral issues.
+Each tutor is supported by a Head of Year, whose responsibility it is to have oversight of the academic and pastoral development of students in the year group.

 For students and parents, please find an overview of the systems by which we communicate and monitor attendance: